← Back to game

 The two scores are combined using a power mean (p=3), which favours the higher of the two values.
 This means doing very well on one axis partially compensates for the other.

-Total = ((name^3 + colour^3) / 2) ^ (1/3)
+Final = ((name^3 + colour^3) / 2) ^ (1/3)

 The maximum base score per round is 100.
 If your guess matches the exact colour entry (same hex value), your round total is doubled as a bonus — so scores above 100 per round are possible but not expected.